biicode/docs/arduino/arduino-commands.rst

 **bii arduino:monitor**: start a serial monitor
 -----------------------------------------------

-This command **open a serial monitor** to read the serial port of your Arduino board.
+This command **opens a serial monitor** to read the serial port of your Arduino board.

 .. code-block:: bash